prash85/Overkill-3D-ArduinoControl/README.md

 > ## Serial via USB configuration

-> create a parser class
+> The serial communication with done using a "G-Code" like syntaxes where the first letter will refer to the

 > Serial Frame Constructor